CDocc/thirdeye/README.md

 - Support checking for job, gang, citizenid, items, or specific entities
 - Utilise the `canInteract` function for advanced checks to show or hide an option based on any trigger
 - Ped spawner to spawn peds and assign target options to them all in one place

-## DISCLAIMER
-- none of this code belongs to me & all credits to the original authors of the script, ive simply converted this to work with the BJCore Framework made by TMC.